Best Portable Air Conditioner – Stay Cool in the Hot Summer of 2018

 Installation and Maintenance

 Most people say that installing a portable air conditioner and then doing proper maintenance for them is “easy”, but what’s easy for some may not be all that simple for another.
 I once tried picturing Paris Hilton installing and maintaining one, and I just can’t.

 So if possible, download the manual for the unit you’re considering so that you have an idea of what’s in store for you.
 And read the reviews written by actual customers so you have a better picture of the level of difficulty.

 Some units are super simple to install, and some don’t even need much maintenance at all.
-You’re probably going to still need to drain the moisture collected, clean the filters, ad defrost the unit if there’s ice buildup in the coils.
+You’re probably going to still need to drain the moisture collected, clean the filters, and defrost the unit if there’s ice buildup in the coils.

 Finally, there’s the price to consider.
 While this is mostly a function of cooling capacity (the more BTUs, the more expensive it is), other factors also come into play.
 Sometimes the additional features such as a remote controller and programmable timer can make life easier for you, but it’s also going to cost you.
 The price may be greater as well if you’re buying a well-known brand, although it may be worth it if the brand has a good reputation for quality build and durability.
-You may not get the absolute best portable air conditioner at a strict budget, but you probably didn’t really need all those extra features it offered, either.
+You may not get the absolute top portable air conditioner at a strict budget, but you probably didn't really need all those extra features it offered, either.
 So, what matters is that you choose a product which meets all your requirements while fitting your budget.

 By figuring out just how important each of these factors is for you, you can then narrow down your options so you can choose the most suitable portable air conditioner for you.

-Concluding the Best Portable AC Dilemma
+Concluding the Top Rated Portable AC Dilemma